-Z&T Inc. will be solely funded by it's owner, Sabhan Kosto has ownership in one of the largest and fastest growing liquor stores in Rhode Island.
-His success in owning and running this retail establishment is allowing him to self-fund his new venture in the Massachusetts adult-use cannabis industry.
+Mr. Desruisseaux has ownership in multiple businesses throughout Massachusetts in including the car wash that he intends to turn into this drive thru retail facility.
+His success in owning and running these businesses is allowing him to fund a majority of the venture in the Massachusetts adult-use cannabis industry.
 Any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.